Julien-Fischer/mobtime/README.md

   - `--focus`    [option\] Set the focus mode (normal by default).
 Accepts: normal, chill, zen
 - `--mini`       [global\] Minimize the GUI
 - `--location`   [global\] Set GUI location (north by default).
 Accepts: center, north, north-east, east, south-east, etc...

+### Examples

+- `mobstart` Start a driving session with default duration
+- `mobstart 7` Start a 7-minute driving session
+- `mobstart --auto` Automatically execute `mobnext` when time runs out
+- `mobstart --duration=7 --focus=zen --location=north-east --mini` Start a 7-minute driving session in Zen mode with a minimalist UI.
+The timer will be displayed in the top-right corner of the screen.

 ## Acknowledgements